What Do Data Recovery Technicians Do?

 After each job, customers generally have comments that they wish to share about the service they received.
 The technician needs to write down or log all feedback received.
 The feedback may come in the form of emails, regular mail, phone call, or by filling out an online form.
 Feedback is usually logged into a database for future reference.
 The feedback that is received normally speaks to the speed of service, reliability, support, and whether or not they are satisfied with the data that was recovered.
 Failure to log such feedback would prevent the data recovery company from being able to assess the effectiveness of the Data Recovery Technician as well as the feelings of their customers.
 The issue of how a customer perceives a company can make or break the business.

 Back Up Customer Data to Requested Media

 Media replication is the desired result of recovered data.
 Customers want their recovered data to be backed up to other devices of their choice.
 It is the responsibility of the Data Recovery Technician to make said backups to the chosen media.
 The backup media varies from customer to customer and includes external hard drives, RAIDs, SSDs, flash drives, memory cards, digital drives, and so on.
+Also, the technicians tend to perform what’s known as physical or logical data recoveries.
 The backup device should have enough space to hold the recovered data.
 Backing up the data to a separate media source provides redundancy in the event that the previously failed drive fails again and the data becomes unreadable.
 This fail-safe measure is accomplished by the technician using the requisite hardware and software to copy the recovered data from one device to another.